MuhammadSawalhy/rakam/README.md

 - Calculate the angle in degree (as float number), and get it as `{deg: number, min: number, sec: number}`, degree, minutes and seconds respectively.
 - Or get it as `12° 26' 53.48"`

 Documentations: [angles][geometry-angles].

 ### lines

 You can:
 - Get a line equation parameters: "a", "b" and "c" in `ax + by + c = 0 `.
-- Get the 2 lines intersection point.
+- Get the intersection points between lines and any other geometric shape such as circles.
 - Project a point onto a line.
-- Get the distance between a point ad a line.
+- Get the distance between a point and a line.

 Documentations: [lines][geometry-lines].

+### circles

+You can:

+- Get a line equation parameters: "h", "k" and "r" in `(x-h)^2 + (y-k)^2 = r^2 `.
+- Get the intersection points between circles and any other geometric shape such as lines.
+- Project a point onto a circle.
+- Get the distance between a point and a line.

+Documentations: [circles][geometry-circles].

 ## ➗ fraction

-Documentation: [fraction][fraction].
+In order to adhere to the universal law "DON'T reinvent the wheel", [fraction.js](https://github.com/infusion/Fraction.js/) is a great and fast library to do computations on fractions.
+You can also use it with harmony with Rakam, see `math2js` and `latex2js`, and the options `chain: true, chainHead: (num)=>{ new Fraction(num) }, chainMap `.

-## 📜 License
+# 📜 License

 Copyright (&copy;) 2020 sciCave™ <scicaveteam@gmail.com>